-So I think the better question is ‘What should be my margin?’
+I think the better question is ‘What should be my margin?’
 The answer to this question is ‘How much do you want to earn as a net bottom line profit?’
-This is where it begins, not with revenue, not with project margins or even bottom line gross profit (before taxes); but the after tax net profit to reward the owners for their risk and add money to the working capital for future growth.
+This is where it begins, not with revenue, not with project margins or even bottom line gross profit (before taxes); but the after tax net profit to reward the owner(s) for risk and to add money to the working capital for future growth.
 Determine this value first.

 Allow me to illustrate, how do you compare a $3,000,000 per year in revenues for a residential contractor to a small bridge builder doing government work with $70 Million per year in revenue?
 You can’t.
 Let’s walk through both and get an answer.

 Knowing this, we need to continue working backwards to figure out project margins.
-Since he is a relatively small company, his front office consists of two full time clerks.
+Since he is a relatively small company, his front office consists of two full-time clerks.
 They do the bookkeeping and processing of paperwork and deal with the phone calls.
 These two clerks cost him about $75,000 per year including their payroll taxes and benefits.
 His actual office operations (facilities, office supplies, taxes/licenses, banking, interest on debt etc.) cost another $37,000 per year (the office is a small place).
-So his entire front office costs $112,000.
+His entire front office costs $112,000.

-The real problem lies in some of the other needed costs that are directly assignable to a house but can’t be due to their nature.
+The real problem lies in some of the other needed costs that appear directly assignable to a house, but can’t be due to their nature.
 Remember, he is most likely building three or four homes at a time in different stages.
-So he gets in his truck and checks on each job each day.
-Hmm…., there’s our first unassignable cost, his truck.
+He gets in his truck and checks on each job each day.
+Hmm…., there’s our first non assignable cost, his truck.
 These costs are referred to as indirect costs of construction and consist of the following:

 - Project Management (includes the contractor’s salary, project manager salary and their corresponding payroll taxes)